 This is a guest blog by Daniel Lurie, the CEO + Founder of Tipping Point Community.
-This year, Daniel joins us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.
+In 2016, Daniel joined us on the esteemed Leadership Council, voting alongside other industry leaders to determine the final 10 Classy Award Winners.

 “Think outside the box.”

 “Disrupt the norms.”

 These phrases have become mantras, maybe even clichés, in Silicon Valley and in companies around the country.
 The for-profit world lives and breathes innovation by constantly looking ahead to give their consumers something they don’t yet know they want or need.